-AML Regulations in Netherland
+Major AML Regulations in the Netherlands

-PEP Screening and Monitoring is another regulation that companies in the Netherlands must comply with.
+PEP Screening and Monitoring is another significant regulation companies in the Netherlands must comply with.
 People with PEP status are at greater risk of money laundering and terrorist financing than others.
 Therefore, companies need to detect risk situations by performing regular pep screenings.

-Adverse Media Screening is essential for businesses to identify and protect from risks as a necessary part of Anti-Money Laundering and Know Your Customer process.
-Also, through the adverse media screening, companies in the Netherlands can identify possible money laundering risks and take the necessary measures against these risks before it's too late.
+Adverse Media Screening is essential for businesses to identify and protect from risks as a necessary part of the Anti-Money Laundering and Know Your Customer process.
+Also, through adverse media screening, companies in the Netherlands can identify possible money laundering risks and take the necessary measures against these risks before it's too late.